pandaxbacon/ThunderSuperSpeedCracker/README.md

 # ThunderSuperSpeedCracker

 ## 2016.05.28
-Made a wheel of manipulate TaskDb.dat -- a sqlite database
+Made a wheel of manipulating TaskDb.dat -- a sqlite database